ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 .. literalinclude:: ../../../src/vivarium/examples/disease_model/mortality.py
    :lines: 29-31

-While this component does not create any new columns like the ``BasePopulation`` component, it does require the ``'alive'`` column to be present in the population table.
-You'll see that this column is indeed used in the ``on_time_step`` method.
+This component creates a single ``'alive'`` column.
+This column is also required by the BasePopulation component since the simulation should only age simulants who are dead and so the column is used in a query string "alive == 'alive'".

 The ``setup`` method
 ++++++++++++++++++++